mikasaurus2/miktactoe/README.md

 tag: [`v3`](https://github.com/mikasaurus2/miktactoe/tree/v3)

+### make basic computer player

+I broke out the player implementations into separate submodules and implemented a basic AI player.

+This basic AI will place a winning move it is available on the board.
+If not, it will block any opponent winning move.
+If neither are present, it will move randomly.

+I implemented a BoardMetadata struct to keep track of the winning coords for each player.
+Each time a player places a marker, the board metadata is updated.
+This includes adding and removing winning moves.

+Removing winning moves from the metadata was interesting.
+I fought with the rust compiler for a bit to get this to work.
+Initially, I wanted to assign a vector of callback functions to each cell.
+These would serve as event handlers in the event that a cell had a marker placed into it.
+Rust made this difficult because the callbacks would have mutable references to the board, and Rust doesn't like multiple mutable references at the same time.

+To overcome this, I ended up using an enum CellFlags, and assigning the flags to a cell.
+Then, when we update the metadata, we iterate over the cell flags and handle them accordingly based on the player's move.
+The logic for handling cell flags lives in the board, and so there are not multiple mutable references anymore.

+This makes the AI more fun already. :] You have to create a fork to win.

 ### make optimal computer player
 ### add text user interface representation
 ### allow choosing human or computer players